Jada Pinkett Smith

 In 2021, the actor released his autobiography "Will," in which he honestly talked about the crisis they went through.
 He revealed that in 2011, he and Jada really were separating, having had a fight over a party celebrating Jada's 40th birthday.

-In 2018, Jada began experiencing problems with her hair, which began falling out at an alarming rate.
-Despite seeking medical attention, the causes of her alopecia were never determined.
-When she was left with very little hair, the actress shaved her head bald, began wearing fashionable turbans, and candidly shared her struggle with her fans.
+In 2018, Jada started experiencing hair loss at an alarming rate.
+Despite medical consultations, doctors never determined what caused her alopecia.
+When she had very little hair left, the actress shaved her head completely, started wearing stylish turbans, and openly shared her struggle with fans.

 Once, Jada just shaved her head